Marketing art from the heart

 “If you want to stay relevant and current, you have to invest in yourself and embrace a lifetime of learning.”

-“My clients are anyone who considers themselves an art lover,” she says, “people who want easy, affordable access to great art.”
+“My clients were anyone who considered themselves an art lover,” she said.
+“People who want easy, affordable access to great art.”

 Launching her own company